 Ford Fry Restaurant Group

-If you’re familiar with the Atlanta restaurant scene, chances are you’ve heard about chef/restaurateur Ford Fry and his nine (and counting!) restaurants that have popped up across town in a matter of eight years.
-With restaurants in neighborhoods ranging from the Westside and Inman Park to Buckhead and Alpharetta, there’s almost always a Ford Fry restaurant nearby when you’re eating in Atlanta.
+If you’re familiar with the Atlanta restaurant scene, chances are you’ve heard about chef/restaurateur Ford Fry and his eleven (and counting!) restaurants.
+With concepts in neighborhoods ranging from the Westside and Inman Park to Buckhead and Alpharetta, there’s almost always a Ford Fry restaurant nearby when you’re eating in Atlanta.

-Whether you’re looking to celebrate an occasion with the city’s priciest steak options at Marcel, cozy up with a bowl of pasta at neighborhood restaurant No. 246, scope out the scene at seafood-centric The Optimist or sit back and have a margarita at Superica or The El Felix, Ford Fry has you covered.
+Whether you’re looking to celebrate an occasion with the city’s priciest steak options at Marcel, cozy up with a bowl of pasta at neighborhood restaurant No. 246, scope out the scene at seafood-centric The Optimist or sit back and have a margarita at Superica (at Krog Street Market in in Inman Park or Roswell Road in Buckhead) or The El Felix (at the Avalon in Alpharetta and the Battery by SunTrust Park), Ford Fry has you covered.
 But despite the sheer number of concepts, each of Ford Fry’s restaurants bring a unique personality to the table and no detail is left undone.
 From the design of each space to the service and food, Fry has made sure his restaurants run like well-oiled machines.
-Some of our favorite things to try include the seasonally crafted pre-fixe menu at St. Cecilia’s Sunday Supper for $35 a person, a Southern American brunch at King and Duke (don’t miss the salmon cakes benedict and homemade cinnamon rolls) or shrimp and grits for dinner at JCT Kitchen.
-We can’t pass up Bar Margot’s cocktail list at Four Seasons Atlanta either.
-With a drink menu curated by Atlanta’s cocktail legends, Greg Best and Paul Calvert, guests can sip on innovative craft cocktails in a plush, unpretentious atmosphere.
+Don't miss the the Sunday Supper at JCT Kitchen, a $29 prix fixe "fancy meat plus three" with a choice of meats like fried chicken and blackened catfish, three sides like braised local greens and macaroni and cheese, plus dessert, or the donut brunch Saturdays and Sundays in the downstairs "den" at BeetleCat.

 03 of 08